Car body configurations: Car roof classification

 A related classification is based on the style of roof in the car design.
 The DrivAer aerodynamics model of the Technical University of Munich classifies roof styles as (F) Fastback, (E) Estate Back, (N) Notchback/Sedan.

+Motorsport applications

+The bodies of stock cars can be modified for motorsport purposes while retaining their main characteristics.
+The DrivAer high-performance (hp) configuration, a parametric academic model, provides an open-source wind tunnel dataset and serves as a benchmark, particularly valuable when combined with the original DrivAer Fastback (F) variation variant for aerodynamic analysis.
+Aero kits applied are in line with those found in motorsport categories like European DTM and American NASCAR series.